-- Ride the Flixbus – Flixbus is budget-friendly way to get around the country.
-They have (semi-reliable) WiFi, electrical outlets, and decent enough sites for overnight and long-haul bus journeys.
+- Ride the Flixbus – Flixbus is a budget-friendly way to explore the country.
+They have Wi-Fi, electrical outlets, and decent enough sites for overnight and long-haul bus journeys.

-- Cook your own meals – Many hostels here don’t include kitchen facilities, so if you want to save money make sure you book accommodation that does!
-Buying your own groceries may not be as glamorous as going out to eat, but it will definitely save you money!
+- Cook your own meals – Many hostels here don’t include kitchen facilities, so if you want to save money make sure you book accommodation that does.
+Buying your own groceries may not be as glamorous as going out to eat, but it definitely saves you money!

-- Stay with a local – Staying with a local via Couchsurfing (or similar sharing economy sites) is a great way to not only save money but its a great way to meet a knowledgeable local who can help you better understand the city and its people.
+- Stay with a local – Staying with a local via Couchsurfing (or similar sharing economy sites) is a great way to not only save money but you get to meet a knowledgeable local who can help you better understand the country and its people.

-- Walk everywhere – All of the major cities in Austria are quite walkable, so skip the public transportation if you want to save a few extra euros.
+- Walk everywhere – All of the major cities in Austria are quite walkable.
+Skip public transportation to save a few euros.

 - Enjoy the free spaces – There are plenty of free parks as well as many free hiking trails around the country.
 Save your budget and enjoy the outdoors!

-Here are some of my favorite places to stay in Austria:
+Austria has plenty of hostels that are fun, clean, and affordable.
+Here are some of my favorite places to stay:

 How to Get Around Austria

-Hitchhiking – Hitchhiking in Europe is very safe, but it’s not for everyone.
-HitchWiki is the best website for hitchhiking info.
+Hitchhiking – Hitchhiking in Austria is very safe, though not very common.
+For safety tips and information, check out HitchWiki.
+It’s the best website for hitchhiking info.

 When to Go to Austria

-However, I think the best time to visit Austria is shoulder season in the spring and fall (April to June and September to October, respectively).
+Personally, I think the best time to visit Austria is shoulder season in the spring and fall (April-June and September-October).
 It’s still warm during this time but there aren’t as many crowds.
-This time of year is especially good for outdoor activities.
+This time of year is especially good for outdoor activities like hiking and cycling.